-Associate Professor in Mitochondrial Biology, Faculty of Medicine & Health Sciences
+Professor of Mitochondrial Biology, Faculty of Medicine & Health Sciences

 I received a BSc (Hons) in Zoology from the University of Leeds and went on to work with Kay Davies at the now David Weatherall Institute (IMM) to help decipher the molecular basis of X linked mental retardation.
 My research in this area led to a D.Phil in Biochemistry from the University of Oxford.
 Postdoctoral work took me to the USA to work with Leroy Hood in the Department of Biotechnology at the University of Washington in Seattle.
 A subsequent postdoctoral appointment was spent at the MRC Prion Unit at the University of London.
 In 2007 I was promoted to Research Assistant Professor in the Department of Laboratory Medicine at the University of Washington, Seattle where I established my current research interest in the molecular basis of neurodegeneration.
 In 2010 I was appointed Lecturer in Protein Biochemistry at the School of Veterinary Medicine and Science at the University of Nottingham.

-My practical expertise includes mitochondrial complex assays, carboxypeptidase assays, recombinant protein production, 2D gel electrophoresis, Western blotting, immunostaining, live cell imaging, RFLP analysis, primary neuron culture, retinal histology, comparative biology genes and proteins.
+My practical expertise includes mitochondrial complex assays, biochemical enzyme assays, recombinant protein production, primary neuron culture, retinal biology, comparative biology genes, transcripts and proteins.

 I also have academic experience in